Mortgage Brokers License – How to get licensed in Ontario – 4 Steps

 This is a fairly easy, but very important step.
 There are many brokerages that are hiring both full and part time mortgage agents, and offer everything from web sites to full training and ongoing support.
 You need to be aware that there are different standards of training and support.
 In other words, while a brokerage says it offers great training, it may not be as great as you want it to be.
 So what can you do?

-In the REMIC course there is a section on choosing the right brokerage.
+In the REMIC course there is a section that discusses how to choose the right brokerage.
 It includes a list of questions that you need to ask to ensure you’re getting hired by a brokerage that you will enjoy working for.
+Choosing a great brokerage is definitely an important step in the process to getting your mortgage brokers license.

 In addition REMIC is the only educational provider that offers a free job placement assistance program.
 This program will help you choose a brokerage that you feel is right for you.
 These are only two reasons to choose REMIC for your mortgage broker career.
 Click here to read them all.

 3. Get licensed.
-The FSCO licensed mortgage brokerage applies to FSCO for your license.
+The FSCO licensed mortgage brokerage applies to FSCO for your mortgage agent license.

 According to FSCO, to be eligible for licensing you must meet these minimum requirements: